coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 ```
 :::::

-:::::{exercise} Exercise: sshfs
+:::::{exercise} Homework: sshfs
+1. Install SSHFS on whatever computer you use for daily local work.
-- SSHFS mount a remote directory that has a large file in it.
+2. SSHFS mount a remote directory that has a large file in it. (you
+   can make a 1GB file with `dd if=/dev/urandom of=some_file bs=1M count=1000`)
-- Run `time md5sum` (or some other checksum program) on both the
+3. Run `time md5sum` (or some other checksum program) on both the
    mounted file, and via ssh to the cluster.
-- Compare the times it takes to run
+4. How does the run time compare on the sshfs mounted file, and
+   directly on the cluster?
+How fast of network speed should you have
+   between your computer and the cluster?
 :::::

 ## Summary

-There are four ways of transferring data:
+There are four ways of transferring data, and each has its own place:
 - Copy data one-way
 - Synchronize data two-ways
 - Use git (annex) to track data